-provided that no such offer of Class A Notes will require us, the issuing entity, or any underwriter to publish a prospectus pursuant to Article 3 of the Prospectus Directive.
-For the purposes of this provision, the expression an "offer of Class A Notes to the public" in relation to any Class A Notes in any Relevant Member State means the communication to any person in any form and by any means of sufficient information on the terms of the offer and the Class A Notes to be offered so as to enable an investor to decide to purchase or subscribe for the Class A Notes, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Relevant Member State, and the expression "Prospectus Directive" means Directive 2003/71/EC and includes any relevant implementing measure in each Relevant Member State.
+provided that no such offer of notes will require us, the issuing entity, or any underwriter to publish a prospectus pursuant to Article 3 of the Prospectus Directive.
+For the purposes of this provision, the expression an "offer of notes to the public" in relation to any notes in any Relevant Member State means the communication to any person in any form and by any means of sufficient information on the terms of the offer and the notes to be offered so as to enable an investor to decide to purchase or subscribe for the notes, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Relevant Member State, and the expression "Prospectus Directive" means Directive 2003/71/EC and includes any relevant implementing measure in each Relevant Member State.